Chapter 5 Reliability

 • the relationship between the true scores would be stronger than the one between the measured variables

 Figure 7.2 in Revelle’s Chapter 7 (n.d.) illustrates the conceptual effect of reliability on the estimation of a true score.
+The figure is meant to demonstrate that when error variances are small and reliability is greater, the variance of the true scores more closely approximates that of observed scores.

 5.2.3 The Reliability Coefficient